pdyxs/HYG-Database/README.md

 ### **Welcome to the HYG star database archive.
 The most current version of the database will always be found here.

 #### License and Versions:

 This data set is licensed by a Creative Commons Attribution-ShareAlike license.
 For more details, read the Creative Commons page (https://creativecommons.org/licenses/by-sa/2.5/).

 For additional background details, and older versions of the database, visit  http://www.astronexus.com/hyg.

 For the most current version of the applications using this database, visit http://www.astronexus.com/endeavour. **

+### Additions to this version of the database
+This version of the HYG Database has the following information added:
+* names added from the International Astronomical Union (https://www.iau.org/public/themes/naming_stars/) in the 'proper' field (specifically, I'm using a formatted version from https://github.com/mirandadam/iau-starnames)

+This version can be found at hygdata_v3-ext.csv

+To build this from hygdata_v3.csv, use: npm install npm run build npm run collate

+#### Missing Star Names
+The following stars could not be found in the database:
+* Alrescha (HR 596)
+* Izar (HR 5506)
+* Lich (PSR B1257+12)
+* Tegmine (HR 3208)

+### Original Database

 #### Database field descriptions: